Helix (HLIX) Price Hits $0.0050 on Top Exchanges

 Helix Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Helix directly using US dollars.
-Investors seeking to trade Helix should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Helix using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Helix directly using U.S. dollars.
+Investors seeking to acquire Helix should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Helix using one of the aforementioned exchanges.

 Receive News & Updates for Helix Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Helix and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.